What Are Some Typical Cybersecurity Threats In 2021?

 This is an expensive attack to resolve as you will almost certainly have to pay the ransom to get your data back.

 Protect Yourself Before You Become a Victim

 Never assume your business or company will not be the victim of a cyberattack.
 If you have employees working from home, or you do not have security processes or measures in place, this can be exploited by ‘bad actors’.
-Investing for cybersecurity protection or at a minimum, following best practice, is likely a small price to pay than being the victim of a malicious attack.
-Educate your employees and protect your company with the best cyberattack prevention tactics from the beginning.
+Investing in cybersecurity protection or at a minimum, following best practice, is a small price to pay, rather than being the victim of a malicious attack.
+Educate employees and protect your company with the best cyberattack prevention tactics from the beginning.
 In cybersecurity, the best defense is a good offense.